Filtration of cohomology via symmetric semisimplicial spaces: Computing cohomology of some spaces admitting symmetric semisimplicial filtration

-\paragraph{1.
-Unordered configuration spaces} We elaborate on Example 1 from the introduction.
-Recall that $X$ is space, and we define a family of spaces $X_n :=\S^nX$ for all $n\in\N$.
-Also recall the face maps from \eqref{eq1.1}: That the face maps satisfy all the axioms from Definition \ref{def1.1}, with $\uconf_n(X)$ as the zeroth strata and $e=2$ as the filter gap, is almost immediate.
-Therefore, plugging in $M=X$ and $e=2$ in \eqref{eq1.2}, Theorem \ref{thm1}, one obtains the spectral sequence
+We elaborate on Example 1 from the introduction.
+Recall that $X$ is space, and we define a family of spaces $X_n :=\Sym^nX$ for all $n\in\N$.
+Also recall the face maps from \eqref{eq1.3}: where $\hat{a_i}$ means $a_i$, the $(i+1)^{th}$ factor, removed.
+That the face maps satisfy all the axioms from Definition \ref{def2.10}, with $\uconf_n(X)$ as the space of $X$-indecomposables and $e=2$ as the filter gap, is almost immediate.
+Therefore, plugging in $M=X$ and $e=2$ in Theorem \ref{thm1}, the spectral sequence from \eqref{eq1.1} reads as: \begin{cor} Let $X$ be a locally compact Hausdorff topological space.
+Then there exists a spectral sequence where the differentials are given by alternating sum of the pullbacks on cohomology induced by the face maps: with differentials given by the alternating sum of the pullbacks on cohomology with compact supports induced by the face maps: where $i+j=p$, $i'+j' = n-2p$ and and \end{cor}

 In the particular case when $X=\C$, the complex numbers, we think of the family $X_n$ can be interpreted as the space of all monic polynomials of degree $n$ over $\C$, which we denote by $(\C[x])_n$.
-The face maps can be rewritten in terms of multiplication of polynomials: As before, $\uconf_n(\C)$, the subspace of square-free polynomials is the zeroth strata.
-Then \eqref{eq1.3} boils down to: Noting that $H^2_c(\C;\mathbb{Q}) = \mathbb{Q}$ and $H^i_c(\C;\mathbb{Q}) = 0$ for $i\neq 2$, the only non-zero terms in the spectral sequence \eqref{eq1.3} when $X=\C$ are: We thus obtain Our result, via Poincaré duality, agrees with prior computations of $H^{*}(\uconf_n(\C);\mathbb{Q})$ (see e.g. \cite{Arnold1969}, \cite{Church2012}).
-One could have also avoided the path of taking compactly supported cohomology- by taking the dual of the semi-simplicial resolution of sheaves in \eqref{eq2.9} and then taking cohomology, which computes $H^{*}(\uconf_n(\C);\mathbb{Q})$ directly and, of course, gives the same answer.
+The face maps can be rewritten in terms of multiplication of polynomials: As before, $\uconf_n(\C)$, the subspace of square-free polynomials is the space of $\C$-indecomposables.
+Then Corollary \ref{cor6} \eqref{eq3.1}gives us: Noting that $H^2_c(\C;\mathbb{Q}) = \mathbb{Q}$ and $H^i_c(\C;\mathbb{Q}) = 0$ for $i\neq 2$, the only non-zero terms in the spectral sequence \eqref{eq1.3} when $X=\C$ are: We thus obtain Our result, via Poincaré duality, agrees with prior computations of $H^{*}(\uconf_n(\C);\mathbb{Q})$ (see e.g. \cite{Arnold1969}, \cite{Church2012}).
+Of course one could have also replaced the question of computing $H^{*}_c(\uconf_n(\C);\mathbb{Q})$ by $H^{*}_{c,\et}(\uconf_n(\A^1);\mathbb{Q}_{\ell})$ over a field $K$, in which case the second half of Theorem \ref{thm1} gives us the desired answer.